 Tips and Tricks

-Always call the Office of Special Events if you have any questions or need referrals for event-related service vendors.
-We are here as a resource to ensure that your event is run smoothly, and will position the University in a positive light.
+Always call the Office of University Events if you have any questions or need referrals for event-related service vendors.
+We are here as a resource to ensure that your event is run smoothly, and will position the university in a positive light.

 Choosing a caterer